Visit Petra Like Indiana Jones: 1 Day in Petra

 Other Petra Hikes

-At this point, I’d walked about 25,000 steps and was ready to take it slow and focus on taking photos as I headed back to the visitor centre for the 4:30 pm closing time.
-However, if you still have lots of energy (and time) and are ready to see more, there are a couple other hikes that you can choose from.
-Or, if the idea of climbing about 900 stairs to the Monastery sounds like your personal hell, you may want to consider one of these Petra hikes instead (although I’m not sure any of these hikes are leisurely).
+Chances are if you have already explored everything I’ve described in this article, you don’t have time (or energy) for another hike.
+However, if you do and are ready to see more, there are a couple other hikes that you can choose from.
+Or, if the idea of climbing about 800 stairs to the Monastery sounds like your personal hell, you may want to consider one of these Petra hikes instead (although I’m not sure any of these hikes are leisurely).

 The Place of High Sacrifice